daly-h/daly-h.github.io/_posts/2024-10-18-data-centres-revisited.md

 Unfortunately there is no central data source describing the financing of renewables projects (and if any reader has data to share, I would welcome it).
 From this analysis, it is clear that electricity demand from data centres is far outstripping the additional renewable energy being procured through CPPAs over the past three years, and the proportion of CPPAs undertaken by data centres is itself unknown.

 ## New renewables do not cause emissions to fall unless they are replacing existing fossil fuels

 The narrative that procuring additional renewables capacity through CPPAs helps meet the targets under Ireland’s climate act is not valid, because total energy demand is rising much faster than additional renewables, and that energy has to be met through additional fossil fuels.
 As before, it is cumulative greenhouse gas emissions, not gigawatts of renewables capacity, that is the legal basis for Ireland’s decarbonisation commitments (and what matters for the climate).

-In the analysis above, we see that the growth in electricity demand from wind energy generation from CPPAs met at most 16% of the growth in electricity demand from data centres.
-If we assume that the remainder was met by the marginal generator, natural gas, with a CO2 intensity of 400 gCO2/kWh, this means that the additional power demand from data centres since the beginning of 2021 to the end of 2023 caused around 1.1 Mt CO2 emissions in 2023, which amounts to 2 per cent of Ireland’s entire GHG emissions, or 14.5 per cent of emissions from the power system.
+In the analysis above, we see that the growth in electricity demand from wind energy generation from CPPAs met at most 16 per cent of the growth in electricity demand from data centres.
+If we assume that the remaining 86 per cent was met by the marginal generator, natural gas, with a CO2 intensity of 400 gCO2/kWh, this means that the additional power demand from data centres since the beginning of 2021 to the end of 2023 caused around 1.1 Mt CO2 emissions in 2023, which amounts to 2 per cent of Ireland’s entire GHG emissions, or 14.5 per cent of emissions from the power system.

 If we look further back, and assume that 16 per cent of the power demand of all data centres currently in operation is met by “additional” renewables, procured through CPPAs, then the total annual climate impact is around double this – 2.1 MtCO2 - or 28% of the power system’s GHG emissions in 2023.

 The graph below illustrates why it is so important, from a climate perspective, to focus new renewables on replacing fossil fuels than on serving additional demand from new data centres.
+It also illustrates why serving new data centre demand through on-site natural gas generators, which are less efficient than grid-scale generators, offsets huge emissions savings efforts from other sectors.

 ![Annual CO2 emissions savings across the energy system from 1 TWh of new renewable electricity generation](/assets/img/DCB3.png)

 ## Renewables are necessary to decarbonise transport, heat, industry and power

 Ireland has an abundance of renewable resources, but we have to look at the current reality rather than potential to get an objective picture of the climate implication of new data centres.
-Over 80% of Ireland’s energy still comes from fossil fuels, and decarbonising our energy supply, and making it secure, will require that new renewables are developed to fuel our existing demands – our cars, trucks, homes and businesses.
-Right now, data centres are far outpacing the new renewables projects being funded directly through CPPAs, meaning they are a major threat to the delivery of our carbon budgets.
+Over 80 per cent of Ireland’s energy still comes from fossil fuels, and decarbonising our energy supply will require that new renewables are developed to fuel our existing demands – our cars, trucks, homes and businesses.
+R

 ## There is already a huge market for renewables